SumiSastri/dev-blogs/docs/index.md

 From defining specs to building features the shift was seismic.
 After consulting as a knowledge expert in digital transformation, to start again from a point of blissful ignorance I did a 3-month bootcamp in 2019, a short stint in industry in 2020, before I started working in the third sector in 2021.

-## Disclaimer
+## DISCLAIMER

-I have only been a web developer for a few years and there are many people better suited to write more eruditely on the subject.
-My tech blogs, are aimed at readers with no experience or knowledge of tech to demystify a profession that is so full of jargon and obfuscation.

-I am currently studying for a masters in computer science.
-These blogs do not cover mobile app development as it is not in the scope of my expertise or knowledge base.

 My dev blogs are for guidance only, and a part of my self-education.
 If there are errors, they are entirely my fault so please do your research.

+I have only been a web developer for a few years and there are many people better suited to write more eruditely on the subject.
+I am currently studying for a Masters in Computer Science at Westminster University.
+These docs are primarily a study guide written in plain English and explain, where possible, industry jargon.

+I am experimenting with adding reading references and resources to these blogs where approprite.
+Many references are added without academia in mind.
+These references are a list of links to sources of information that readers may find useful.

-If you find any information incomplete or incorrect or not referenced accurately, please connect with me on Linked-in or GitHub and raise an issue if you would like me to fix anything - always happy to collaborate and be corrected :-).
+If you find any information incomplete or incorrect connect with me on Linked-in or GitHub.
+I am always happy to collaborate and be corrected :-).
+This is a work in progress, so not all sections are updated with citations, references and links.

 [Site terms of use, copyright, IP and second rights](https://concentriccirclesdigital.com/site-terms-of-use/)

-_NOTE: References for research are notated by hyperlinks within the text body, or in sections on further reading & resources at the end of a blog where possible any non-referenced material is currently being checked and is a work in progress`_

 MIT Disclaimer: